Asphult/Geoboid/README.md

 yak push Geoboid-0.1.0-rh8-win.yak
 ```

 A starter `manifest.yml` lives in this repo.
-Note that package versions are immutable once pushed — bump the version for every release.
+Please note that package versions are immutable once pushed, bump the version for every release.
 Push to the test server first (`yak push --source <test-server-url>`) if you want a dry run.

 ---